goatwithahat/raycaster/README.md

 - black pixels are grey walls
 - red pixels are red walls
 - green pixels are player start points chosen at random
-- blue walls are empty spaces next to the border/edge of the level image
+- fences are empty spaces next to the border/edge of the level image

 <sub>any color other than these are considered empty space</sub>